OpenXiangShan-Nanhu/LinkNan/README.md

 # Task simv-run is used for running simulation
 # -I: init reg, 0/1/random, needs xmake simv -x
 # -i: program bin
+# -f: flash bin
 # -z: program gz
 # -c: max cycles
 # This line is used for running dhrystone.bin in ready-to-run
 xmake simv-run -i dhrystone

+# This line is used for running dhrystone.bin in ready-to-run with qual core
+xmake simv-run -i dhrystone -f flash --ref=iscv64-nemu-interpreter-multicore-so
 ```